Mary Faith Marshall

 Director, Center for Health Humanities and Ethics

 Mary Faith Marshall is the Director of the Center for Health Humanities and Ethics and Director of the Program in Biomedical Ethics at the University of Virginia School of Medicine.
 With her colleagues Lois Shepherd and Julia Taylor, she co-founded its program, Studies in Reproductive Ethics and Justice.
 She is Professor of Public Health Sciences in the School of Medicine, and Professor in the Department of Acute and Specialty Care in the School of Nursing.
-She co-chairs the UVA Health System Ethics Committee, directs its Ethics Consult Service, and serves on its Moral Distress Consult Service.
-Her expertise includes reproductive, clinical and research ethics, and moral distress.
+She is a member of the UVA Health System Ethics Committee, and serves on its Ethics Consult and Moral Distress Consult Services.
+Her expertise includes reproductive ethics, clinical and research ethics, and moral distress.

 Dr. Marshall received the Trailblazer Award from the NAACP (Charleston Chapter) in 1999 for her work in policy approaches to perinatal substance use disorder, and has testified on this subject before Congress and in US District Court.
 She was a member of the American College of Obstetricians and Gynecologists Committee on Ethics for eleven years, and is the primary author of its Opinion #664, Refusal of Medically Recommended Treatment During Pregnancy.
 She is a member of the editorial board of the American Journal of Bioethics.